BNasmith/PTForsyth/PTFWorkofChrist.md

-Now what is it that has created so much diffi- culty for the old Protestant doctrine ?
+Now what is it that has created so much diffi- culty for the old Protestant doctrine?
 I mean difficulty in the mind of Christian believers, and still more in their experience.
 For we need not trouble here about difficulty from the side of the